anna-kozh/blog/_posts/2024-06-17-Multi-cultural.md

  <ul>
  <li> We gave developers the power to control their work.
 They were responsible for breaking the epic into releases, breaking the stories, and setting deadlines for themselves.</li>
  <li>For every retrospective, we had a new team member facilitating.
 That put them in the role of the leader and got them used to speaking up. </li>
  <li>I added a design review, where developers could contribute while the work is still in progress.
-People are much more willing to give feedback on something that doesn’t look like it’s done yet.  </li>
+Collegues were much more willing to give feedback on something that didn’t look finished yet.  </li>
  <li> I built personal relationships with developers: we had game nights, trivia, and poker nights.
 For every birthday we all sang "Happy Birthday" together via Zoom.
 We also shared more personal life details with each other.</li>
-<li> If I saw something not working - I would have a one-on-one conversation with a person and try to listen and understand the problem. </li>
+<li> If I saw something not working - I would have a one-on-one conversation with a person and focus on listening and understanding the problem. </li>
 <li>Positive reinforcement was very important.
 I would always consider their design input.
 Often I would change the design based on the dev feedback and give them a shout-out for the input. </li>
  <li>Instead of focusing on the words a person was saying, I became more aware of what they were not saying: long pauses and avoidance of eye contact would indicate they had a problem with my proposal. </li>
 <li> My design process has changed to make it work for us.
 I myself became softer and less direct.</li>